GauravP1101/Text-CRS_NTS_Final/README.md

 ### Prepare datasets:

 Textual classification datasets have been downloaded in ```/datasets```: AG’s News and IMDB.
-It can also be downloaded in Baidu Wangpan, link: https://pan.baidu.com/s/1bQ9jGH88OwIQmXe02Seumw?pwd=nff7, extraction code: nff7

-### Prepare adversarial examples and pre-trained matrices
-Other data can be found in the folder in Baidu Wangpan, link: https://pan.baidu.com/s/1F7sIOmGxK-8CRWWLMV4NcQ?pwd=ul7o, extraction code: ul7o
+The data/xinyu/results has no data as it has to be downloaded seperately.
+Datasets in pickle format can be downloaded from https://drive.google.com/file/d/1YkIDHRc2VwQizK6YTwrTWu9w6Jk3KBWV/view?usp=sharing.

 ### Repeat experiments: